 Our residents-led inquiry into the Samuel Garside House fire on the Barking Riverside estate in east London met for an interim review of its findings on 4 March.

 We now have 20 video interviews of residents on the estate, with many emotionally charged ones of residents who fled the building bare-footed, still today suffering from post-traumatic stress disorder as a result of the fire, and being constantly pressured to return.

-We are witnessing the worst crisis in housing since World War Two, I said, vividly demonstrated by the Grenfell Tower disaster in which 72 people died.
+I made the point that we are witnessing the worst crisis in housing since World War Two, vividly demonstrated by the Grenfell Tower disaster in which 72 people died.